Hills of Kentucky: Production

-Hills of Kentucky was filmed partially on location at Kern River.
+Hills of Kentucky was originally slated to be directed by Herman C. Raymaker, who had directed four previous Rin Tin Tin films.
+But in November 1926, Howard Bretherton was announced to direct instead, with filming beginning in early December and production ending in early February.
+It was filmed partially on location at Kern River.

 Box office

 According to Warner Bros. records, the film earned $239,000 domestically and $96,000 foreign.

 Preservation status

-Prints are held, incomplete and abridged, at George Eastman House Motion Picture Collection and UCLA Film and Television Archive.
-A 16mm copy is housed at the Wisconsin Center for Film & Theater Research.
+Prints are held, incomplete and abridged, at the George Eastman Museum Motion Picture Collection and UCLA Film & Television Archive.
+A 16mm copy is housed at the Wisconsin Center for Film and Theater Research.